FREE Ground Shipping and USPS Priority Shipping on U.S. online orders over $30.

 Receiving less than eight hours of restful sleep each night can cause elevated stress hormones in your blood, impair your concentration and memory (who did you get for Secret Santa again!?) and promote cravings for sugar, dependency on caffeine and slow your metabolism.

-Although it may feel like you don't have enough time, eight hours of sleep is an essential element of your routine that will allow you to be clear headed, productive and handle the tasks in your day with ease.
+Eight hours of sleep is an essential element of your routine that will allow you to be clear headed, productive and handle the tasks in your day with ease.